fluid-checkout/fluid-checkout/readme.txt

 = Unreleased =

-* Added: Fixes layout issue with WC Subscriptions.
+* Fixed: Layout issue with shipping subtotals on WC Subscriptions.

 = 4.1.5 - 2025-12-12 =